THE THING2011 - MOVIE REVIEW

 Cut to a dog chewing through a chain link confinement: That scene made perfect sense in John Carpenter's THE THING when the dogs were clearly terrified in the moment of an attack, choosing to tear up their mouths against metal in an attempt to escape.
 But when it happens in this movie, nothing has happened yet to impel the dog to do that!
 It's just, you know, passing doggy time by painfully chewing on a metal chain link.

 It's made clear that these things can fly the spacecraft.
 So since they understand rudimentary and advanced mechanics, why would they attack the pilots of an aircraft in flight?
-They've certainly experienced the danger of crashing before.
+They should want to get to mass populations, that is the point made by the movie, and they've certainly experienced the danger of crashing before.

 As the movie progresses, the plot holes get bigger and start to join and, by the end, the whole flick implodes under the weight of its own poorly thought out tale and cheese ball CGI.
 Since AVATAR, there is no more excuse for making unrealistic Computer Graphic Images.
 Sitting there I knew, I'd been Morgan Creek'd again.